FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 - CI will eventually do builds for release channel once a day if there are changes.
 - Updates will be released as requested only.
 - Branches here never get re-created, they were created when they were spawned for Dev channel.
+- Actual builds are NOT produced here yet even if the date is displayed above until they pass security review.

 ---